Kanzimbe Solar Power Station

-Salima Solar Power Station, is a 60 MW solar power plant, in Malawi, in Southern Africa.
+Kanzimbe Solar Power Station is a 60 MW solar power plant, in Malawi, in Southern Africa.
 The power station was constructed between December 2018 and November 2021.

 Location

 The power station is located in the neighborhood known as Kanzimbe, in Khombeza Traditional Area, in Salima District, on the south-western banks of Lake Malawi, approximately 110 km, by road, north-east of Lilongwe, Malawi's capital city.
 Salima is located about 119 km by road, south of the town of Nkhotakota, on the western coast of Lake Malawi.

 The power station is located here.

 Overview

 As of 2018, Malawi was reported to have the lowest electrification rate in the World, with a per capital consumption estimated at 93 kWh per year compared with an average of 432 kWh for Sub-Saharan Africa and 2,167 kWh per year for the World average.
 There is urgency for Malawi to reach the critical threshold of 500 kWh per year.

 As part of efforts to increase electricity output and to diversify Malawi's sources of energy, the country developed this solar power station (60 megawatts), Kammwamba Thermal Power Station (300 megawatts) and Mpatamanga Hydroelectric Power Station (350 megawatts), in the medium term.

 The energy generated by this power station is sold to the Electricity Supply Commission of Malawi (Escom), under a 20-year power purchase agreement.

 In addition to the solar farm, a new 132kV electricity switchyard and a new 4 km 132kV high voltage transmission line were built to evacuate the generated energy to the Escom 132kV substation at Nanjoka, where it enters the national grid.